edwfermon707/kea/doc/sphinx/arm/hooks-rbac.rst

 Access control lists can be specified using a name (string) or a single entry map.

-.. table::Predefined named access list
+.. table:: Predefined named access list

    +-------+----------------------------------------------+
    | Name  | Description                                  |